Employment-based immigration

 You make more money than others who do what you do

-Your artistic work has has commercial success
+Your artistic work has been commercial success

 Your artistic work has been displayed publicly